6th April, 2020 • 3 min

 What we do know is that trust is an adjective and must be continuously worked on.
 It is hard to build and easy to break.
 You cannot achieve trust on your own.
 Rather, it needs to be mutually desirable and beneficial to all parties.

-Communication trust: This stems from feeling comfortable to challenge assumptions, ask questions, raise issues and give and receive feedback.
+- Communication trust: This stems from feeling comfortable enough to challenge assumptions, ask questions, raise issues and give and receive feedback.

-Competence trust: This form of trust comes when we acknowledge other people’s skills and abilities, involve others and seek out our colleagues inputs, thoughts and ideas.
+- Competence trust: This form of trust comes when we acknowledge other people’s skills and abilities, involve others and seek out our colleagues thoughts and ideas.

-By harnessing each of these forms of trust, we can reap the rewards of improved job satisfaction, happiness, growth and effective team relationships throughout our business.
+By harnessing each of these forms of trust, we can reap the rewards of improved job satisfaction, happiness and growth throughout our business.

 So, how do we effectively build trust?